 Beyond these examples

-These snippets focus on specific IAM management features: single-member grants (AssetIamMember), role-level member lists (AssetIamBinding), and complete policy replacement (AssetIamPolicy).
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM management approaches: single-member and multi-member role grants, and authoritative policy replacement.
+They’re intentionally minimal rather than full access control systems.

-The examples reference pre-existing infrastructure such as Dataplex assets within lakes and zones, and GCP projects with configured locations.
-They focus on configuring IAM bindings rather than provisioning the Dataplex resources themselves.
+The examples reference pre-existing infrastructure such as Dataplex assets within lakes and zones, and a GCP project with configured location.
+They focus on configuring IAM permissions rather than provisioning the Dataplex resources themselves.

 To keep things focused, common IAM patterns are omitted, including: